evanwill/_drafts/_notes/git-branch.md

 date: 2018-06-01
 ---

-[Branching](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell){:target="_blank"} is a Git fundamental that allows you to test out ideas in parallel to your main repository without disrupting the master copy.
+[Branching](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell){:target="_blank" rel="noopener"} is a Git fundamental that allows you to test out ideas in parallel to your main repository without disrupting the master copy.
 Notes about confusing things:

 ## Remote branches